 Yong joined Watsi on June 27th, 2013.
-Five years ago, Yong became the 230th member to automatically support a new Watsi patient every month.
-Since then, 5,562 more people have become monthly donors!
-Yong's most recent donation traveled 3,600 miles to support Nay, a 35-year-old woman from Thailand, to fund gallbladder removal.
+Nine years ago, Yong joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Yong's most recent donation traveled 6,600 miles to support Salmin, a newborn from Tanzania, to fund surgery so he can walk easily as he grows.